Jazpy/adnator/README.md

 from this population will be simulated to serve as the source of contaminated reads.

 `contamination_proportion` (optional): floating point value between 0 and 1, indicates the proportion of reads that will be contaminated, defaults to 0.
+Can be set to a list to indicate multiple simulation runs using different contamination parameters but the same underlying sequences.

 `contamination_sequence` (optional): filepath to FASTA sequence to use as the source of contaminated reads.